More Than 150 Billion Animals Slaughtered Every Year

 Origins of the Animal Kill Counter

 The Animal Kill Counter was first posted in late May 2008 by Barna Mink, on a website called SFVegan.
 In a few months' time the Kill Counter proliferated to several thousands of MySpace and Facebook profiles, and has since made its way to numerous websites and blogs too.
 In September 2008 we adapted the Kill Counter to the ADAPTT website by streamlining its code and adding a rough estimation of 90 billion marine animals killed annually worldwide for food.
 In November 2008 Action for Animals posted on their blog a significantly improved, more comprehensive version with more specific description of the animals slaughtered.
 As of June 2009 we have modified our own Kill Counter to incorporate the best features of Action for Animals' and ADAPTT's versions.
 In July 2011 we supplemented our Kill Counter with estimated kills of dogs and cats for food, chiefly in Asian countries.
-These estimates originate in the website Animal People Online.
+These estimates originated in the website Animal People Online (now Animal People Forum).
 It is also important to remember all the animals in the meat, dairy and egg industries who are killed but never eaten because their remains go to waste.

 Data for the Kill Counter are based on worldwide animal slaughter statistics culled from the Food and Agriculture Organization of the United Nations for the year 2003.
 According to these statistics, about 53 billion land animals are slaughtered annually worldwide.
 (It should be noted that at the time the numbers were compiled, they were the minimum numbers of animals killed each year.
 The actual numbers may be significantly greater insofar as some countries or territories either did not report, or deliberately excluded, some statistics.)
 Of the more than 200 countries researched, the top three—the United States, China, and Brazil—consume a staggering 46 percent of these animals as food.
 The United States alone consumes roughly 20 percent of all animals slaughtered for food even though it contains less than five percent of the world's population.